RoboRobert/CS499-Group1b/README.md

 This program has been tested on Node version `22.14.0` and npm version `10.9.2`.
 You need Node and npm to run the app.
 If you haven't installed NodeJS and npm, go here: https://nodejs.org/en/download

-After you have npm set up, navigate to the top-level directory of the project and install the dependencies with `npm install` (or `pnpm install` or `yarn install` if you have them).
+After you have npm set up, navigate to the top-level directory of the project and install the dependencies with `npm ci`.
+Normally, you might want to use `npm install`, but `npm ci` downloads dependencies using the versions we've tested the application on, which should guarantee that it will work.

 After that you can start a development server: